 The smallest element of an image on a computer.

-An image file format that's best used when you have large areas of uniform color or images with transparent backgrounds (unlike JPEG).
+An image file format that's best used when the image has large areas of uniform color, or a transparent background (unlike JPEG).

 Four colors that are two pairs of complementary colors.

-Standing for the colors red, green, and blue, the RGB color model is used for web design because monitors transmit light in those colors.
+An acronym standing for the colors red, green, and blue.
+The RGB color model is used for web design, because monitors transmit light in these colors.